teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 | Palatoglossus                                    |        |               |          |            | ✔              |
 | Tongue                                           | ✔      |               |          |            |                |
 | Unspecified                                      |        |               | ~✔       | ✔          |                |
-> Provide a description of what you concluded about this dataset.
-Suggested guiding questions or information to include:

 For this project, our models require datasets containing paired EMG and audio signals.
 Since this type of data is relatively rare, the 9 publicly available datasets listed above have all been surveyed.
 Their quality, compatibility, and suitability were thouroughly analysed and it was decided that, for now, the project will continue with the unique use of the Digital Voicing of Silent Speech [4] dataset.

 This decision was made based on the fact that each dataset was captured using a distinct channel setup (position and number-wise), which hinders merging between datasets.
 Also, it was decided that the blocks in the architecture are most important for the project, so the focus has shifted towards it.
-> - What is the dataset format, size, type of annotation?

 Regarding the characteristics of the datasets, all audio was available as .wav files and sampling frequency ranged from 16 kHz to 48 kHz.
 The EMG data came in various formats, with it's sampling frequency varying from 256 to 2048 Hz.
 Phonemes were captured for each sliding window of size 27ms and stride of 10ms, when available.
 All samples have a duration of a few seconds.
-> - What transformations and preprocessing were done?
-Cleaning, re-annotation, etc.

 No transformations were applied up to now, except for the main dataset [4], which was preprocessed as described in [2].
-> - Include a summary with descriptive statistics of the dataset(s).
-:)
-> - Use tables and/or charts to describe the main aspects of the dataset that are relevant to the project.

 This dataset uses only one subject and 6 channels, which were placed in the following muscles:

 | | Location | Estimated muscle(s) |